 “…you have to understand that there are two wars going on here.
 There’s a shooting war and a genocide war.
 The two are connected, but also distinct.
 In the shooting war, there are two conventional armies at each other, and in the genocide war, one of those armies, the government side with help from civilians, is involved in mass killings.”

 Immediately following the RPF takeover, around 2 million Hutus (perpetrators, bystanders, and resistors to the genocide) fled into the neighboring countries to avoid potential Tutsi retribution.
 Thousands died of epidemics, which spread like wildfire through to overcrowded refugee camps.
 The refugee presence in Zaire, among other factors, led to the first Congo War in 1996 and the formation of the Democratic Republic of Congo.
 Due to worsening conditions in the DRC and Tanzania, more than a million Rwandan refugees would return home by 1997.
 Back in Rwanda, the fully regenerated “UNAMIR 2” assumed control until March 8th, 1996.
 They faced the enormous task of cleaning up a war-torn country side, and dealing with the bodies of more than 1 million victims of genocide and war.
 The “machete” would become a symbol, synonymous to the Rwandan genocide for its widespread use by untrained civilians, to hack their neighbors to death.
 With the return of the refugees, the long-awaited genocide trials could proceed.
 The International Criminal Tribunal for Rwanda, located in Arusha, Tanzania, began proceedings in 1996.
-As of Spring 2012, the Tribunal has completed 35 trials and convicted 29 persons guilty of war crimes, acts of genocide, rape, and the creation of “hate media.”
-Eight trials are currently in progress, one accused criminal awaits trials in detention, and another 10 criminals remain at large, mostly presumed dead.
+As of Spring 2017, the Tribunal has indicted 93 individuals, and sentenced 62 persons guilty of war crimes, acts of genocide, rape, and the creation of “hate media.”
+Three criminals remain at large.

 Download a one page PDF summary of this information here.

-*This paper was written by Ina Ziegler, a University of Minnesota Alumnus
+*This paper was written by Ina Ziegler, a University of Minnesota Alumna

 On November 2, 2007, I had the honor of visiting the International Criminal Tribunal for Rwanda in Arusha, Tanzania.
 I attended with twenty-seven other university students as part of the International Honors Program, a study-abroad program focusing on issues of globalization.
 At the tribunal, we received an initial briefing about its purpose.
 It was created November 8, 1994, by the United Nations, to prosecute those responsible for orchestrating the murder of more than 800,000 Rwandans during that same year.
 The first trial began in January 1997; since then, twenty-seven judgments have been made, involving thirty-three accused persons.
 Twenty-eight were convicted, and five acquitted.
 Twenty-seven accused persons are being tried now, and eighteen indicted remain at large.
 This brings the total to seventy-eight indictments.